tendermint/spec/rust-spec/lightclient/detection/detection.md

     Evidences := new []InternalEvidence;

     for each secondary in Secondaries {
-        sec_block, result := FetchLightBlock (secondary,
-		                                      primarytrace.Latest().Height);
-        if result != ResultSuccess {
-            replace_secondary(root);
-            // TODO: FetchLightBlock to return error codes (what to do
-            // if the secondary doesn't have the height?
-        }
-        if sec_block != primarytrace.Latest {
         // we replay the primary trace with the secondary, in
         // order to generate evidence that we can submit to the
         // secodary.
 We return the evidence + the trace the
         // secondary told us that spans the evidence at its local store

        EvidenceForSecondary, newroot, secondary_trace, result :=
                 CreateEvidenceForPeer(secondary, root, primary_trace)
        if result == FaultyPeer {
            replace_secondary(root);
        }
        else if result == FoundEvidence {
            // the conflict is not bogus
            Evidences.Add(EvidenceForSecondary);
            // we replay the secondary trace with the primary, ...
            EvidenceForPrimary, _, result :=
 				    CreateEvidenceForPeer(secondary,
                                           newroot,
                                           secondary_trace);
            if result == FoundEvidence {
                Evidences.Add(EvidenceForPrimary);
            }
            // At this point we do not care about the other error
            // codes.
 We already have generated evidence for an
            // attack and need to stop the lightclient.
 It does not
            // help to call replace_primary.
 Also we will use the
            // same primary to check with other secondaries in
            // later iterations of the loop
         }
         else {
             // first the secondary reported a faulty block but
             // then reported a matching block for the same height
             // first block was most likely bogus replace_secondary(root);
-            }
         }
     }
     return Evidences;